 Joni and I also worked together for a few years at the end of my career, but first met when my husband and I joined Montgomery Community Church (MCC), where her husband was Senior Pastor.
 Trying to get acquainted, our conversations were a bit tricky because our husbands were both named Tom.
 We solved the problem by calling them, my Tom and your Tom, which always made us giggle.

 We discovered we were both obnoxious mothers.
-She had three sons, I had two girls.
-We used to laugh about how foolish we were over our kids and we didn’t care who knew it.
+She had three sons, I had two daughters.
+We used to laugh about how foolish we were about our kids and we didn’t care who knew it.

 Joni and I spent most Sunday mornings in the Welcome Center interacting with members and visitors.
 Watching her walk across the room was a joy.
 She would stop countless times to smile, share a kind word, inquire as to someone’s health, give lots of hugs, or take time to talk to someone in need.
 She often said, “I just want to love on everybody I meet.”
 Loving on people was her calling, her legacy.

-Both of my friends suffered throughout their cancer battle and I am so grateful they are no longer in pain; totally healed and in the presence of Jesus.
+Both of my friends suffered throughout their cancer battle, but they are no longer in pain; totally healed and in the presence of Jesus.
 They did not know each other, but I’m blessed to have known both of them.
-I am grateful for their friendship; and for everything they did to make this world a better place.
+I am grateful for their friendship, and for everything they did to make this world a better place.

 “We love because He first loved us.”